ponyfoo/articles/words/2014-05-20_taunus-micro-isomorphic-mvc-framework.md

 taunus.mount(elem, routes);
 ```

-If you've decided to ditch Browserify, then it's even easier to set up!
+If you've decided to ditch Browserify, then it'll be even easier to set up!

 ```js
 var elem = document.querySelector('main');
 taunus.mount(elem, taunus.routes);
 ```

+Once that's set up, all you'll need to do is create your routes, view templates, server-side and client-side controllers!
+Taunus will be mostly be out of your way.
+You can, however, get in the way of Taunus, by listening to the [events it emits][18] and reacting to them.

+There's still a long way to go, but I'm sure it'll drastically improve as I toy with it and learn about its weaknesses!

+> What do you think about Taunus?

 [1]: /2014/05/16/modularizing-your-front-end "Modularizing Your Front-End"
 [2]: https://github.com/bevacqua/taunus "Taunus: Micro MVC Framework"